 The quarterback is one of the most important positions in football.
 The reason it’s so important is because of the unique skill set, both physically and mentally, that is required to excel in the position.
 For this reason, the quarterback must be protected from all plays.
 But who protects the quarterback in football?

 The offensive line protects the quarterback in football.
-The offensive line includes the center, two offensive guards, and two offensive tackles.
-These players are responsible for making sure the quarterback doesn’t get hit.
+It includes the center, two guards, and two tackles.
+These players are responsible for ensuring the quarterback doesn’t get hit on pass plays and opening up holes for the running back to run through on run plays.

 This article will show you who protects the quarterback and the importance of the positions.